We caught up with Georgia about her time at University, her work and hopes for the future, four years after graduating from BA (Hons) Fine Art

 Since graduating in 2010 Georgia has worked with Basement Jaxx and as an Artists Assistant for fellow alumni Damien Hirst and Paul Fryer.
 Georgia started her working life doing work placements at Vidal Sassoon (Runner on shoot) and at ESCADA in Munich.
 As well as making her own work, she is also one of the Creative Directors of DUPE, a publishing zine and blog, as well as curating and teaching.
-In 2015 Georgia studied for an MFA Fine Art at Slade School of Fine Art and was chosen for this bursary by artist — Matthew Stone.
+Georgia gained an MFA Fine Art from the Slade School of Art, London in 2017 and exhibited at New Contemporaries 2016.

 What did you enjoy about your time at Leeds Arts University?